mmychsoftserve/H_Unit_AI_Self_Assessment/GenAI Productivity Measurement Assessment Service.md

 ---

-### Q34: Error Recovery & Learning from Failures
+### Q29: Error Recovery & Learning from Failures

-**What This Question Measures**: This question measures systematic learning from AI-related failures.
-Teams that systematically track and analyze errors improve faster than teams that manually fix without understanding root causes.
+**What This Measures**: Systematic learning from AI-related failures.

 - [ ] 0 - No process for handling AI errors
 - [ ] 1 - Manual detection and fixing